 MORE INFORMATION: http://fishingforlitter.org/

-Every year marine species, from lobsters and fish to sea lions and birds, become trapped or entangled in lost, abandoned or discarded fishing gear.
-This "derelict gear" (fishing line, nets, and pots) continues to capture fish and wildlife while at sea, even if no fishermen retrieves the catch.
-Lost gear can also accumulate over time, creating islands of metal and rope.
+Every year, marine species become trapped or entangled in lost, abandoned or discarded fishing gear.
+This "derelict gear" (fishing line, nets, and pots) continue to capture fish and wildlife while at sea, even if no fishermen retrieves the catch.
+Lost gear can also accumulate over time, creating islands of metal and rope, accounting for a large portion of ocean debris.
 Storms move these masses across the ocean floor, scouring fragile habitats like coral reefs and sea grass beds.
 Floating masses foul both vessels and active fishing gear, adversely impacting maritime industries.

-In 2004 KIMO International started a simple yet imaginative project to tackle the problem of marine litter.
-Fishing for Litter aims to reduce marine litter by involving one of the key stakeholders, the fishing industry.
-Fishing boats are given large bags to collect the plastics, ghost gear and other debris that gathers in their nets during normal fishing activities.
+Fishing for Litter aims to reduce marine litter by involving a key stakeholder: the fishing industry.
+Fishing boats are given large bags to collect plastics, ghost gear and other debris that gathers in their nets during normal fishing activities.
 When the fishing boats come into port, they can unload the bags of litter.
-These bags are collected regularly and the rubbish is recycled or disposed of on land.
-All the fishermen who participate in the project are volunteers.
-On a daily basis, they are out at sea removing rubbish from the ocean.
+These bags are collected regularly and rubbish is recycled or disposed of on land.